Information for Sharers considering supporting a Family

 On going support

-Share & Care provides regular, on-going support to both the Sharer and the Family.
+Share and Care Homeshare provides regular, on-going support to both the Sharer and the Family.
 Our objective is to monitor the relationship to encourage and support a happy, friendly share and, if needed, to help clarify and resolve any issues should they arise.
-The Share & Care team is always willing to provide a listening ear and balanced advice, and aims to provide a professional and friendly service.
+The Share and Care team is always willing to provide a listening ear and balanced advice, and aims to provide a professional and friendly service.